 Pre-logon is a connect method that establishes a VPN tunnel before a user logs in.
 The purpose of pre-logon is to authenticate the endpoint (not the user) and enable domain scripts or other tasks to run as soon as the endpoint powers on.
 Machine certificates enable the endpoint to establish a VPN tunnel to the GlobalProtect gateway.
 A common practice for IT administrators is to install the machine certificate while staging the endpoint for the user.

 A pre-logon VPN tunnel has no username association because the user has not logged in.
-To allow endpoints to access resources in the trust zone, you must create security policies that match the pre-logon user.
-These policies should allow access to only the basic services for starting up the system, such as DHCP, DNS, Active Directory (for example, to change an expired password), antivirus, or operating system update services.
+To allow endpoints to access resources, you must create security policies that match the pre-logon user.
+These policies should allow access to only the basic services for starting up the system, for example DHCP, DNS, specific Active Directory services, antivirus, or operating system update services.
 After the user authenticates to the gateway, the GlobalProtect app reassigns the VPN tunnel to that user (the IP address mapping on the firewall changes from the pre-logon endpoint to the authenticated user).